ubc-library-rc/intro-git/content/05_collab_on_github.md

 ## Exercise

-In this exercise, you are going to use Git and Github to fix mistakes in a repository.
+In this exercise, you are going to use Git and GitHub to fix mistakes in a repository.
 Please begin with viewing, forking, or cloning the [`sandbox` repository](https://github.com/shf/sandbox).

-This repository supposed to have two folders.
+This repository is supposed to have two folders.
 In the folder `text`, we would like to keep pieces of news as text files.
 In the second folder, `figures`, we would like to keep on figure for each file.
 The whole repository is a simplified version of a database for the news website.

-There are several major mistakes in the repository, such as files with wrong extensions or in the wrong place, and a few minor mistakes, such as misspelling of words.
-You are asked to add one more piece of news or fix the repository either directly on Github or by forking/cloning a local repository, fixing the problems, and pushing it to the remote repository.
+There are several major mistakes in the repository, such as files with wrong extensions or in the wrong place, and a few minor mistakes, such as misspelled words.
+You are asked to add one more piece of news or fix the repository either directly on GitHub or by forking/cloning a local repository, fixing the problems, and pushing it to the remote repository.

 ## Another Exercise: